-Should a sponsor fail to pay any fees within 60 days of being invoiced, payment for these in full will become the responsibility of the sponsored student.
+With the exception of an apprenticeship contract, should a sponsor fail to pay any fees within 60 days of being invoiced, payment for these fees in full will become the responsibility of the sponsored student.
 In these cases, the University will endeavour to work with sponsored students to find a suitable payment arrangement; however, we will be unable to waive any outstanding tuition fees.